 Unfortunately, due to the amount of time between print runs, it can sometimes be impractical to buy expansions in order.
-New players often find themselves wanting to buy expansions based on current availability, or even to cherry-pick them based on their own personal preferences.
+New players often find themselves wanting to buy expansions based on current availability, cherry-pick them based on their preferences.

 What would make a good second purchase after the Core Set?
 Are modern quests too hard with a small card pool?

-I answer these sorts of questions in my Path Less Traveled series by playing some of the newer quests as if I were starting out fresh, with nothing but a single Core Set and a modern expansion.
+I answer these questions in my Path Less Traveled series by playing newer quests as if I were starting out fresh, with nothing but a single Core Set and a modern expansion.